Bill Ward (musician): Health

-One week before their farewell "Back to the Beginning" concert, Ward and the other original members of Black Sabbath were each made Freemen of the City of Birmingham.

-Influence
+Ward suffers bouts of agoraphobia, which has greatly affected his career.
+For years, he heavily drank alcohol to deal with his anxiety.
+Ward dramatically changed his lifestyle since Black Sabbath's heyday following a series of suicide attempts, the last of which occurred after the Christmas of 1983 when he put a loaded 12 gauge shotgun in his mouth.
+Tony Iommi said that Ward stopped smoking, gave up alcohol, became a vegan, and does not use drugs of any kind.

+In March 1998, Ward suffered a heart attack in Wales while rehearsing with Black Sabbath and subsequently underwent an angioplasty.
+He spent over a month recovering in Welsh hospitals.
+In November 2017, Ward suffered another heart attack.

+On 9 July 2026 Ward revealed on his Facebook page that he was required to use a wheelchair, but clarified that he could walk short distances and was still able to play drums.

+Legacy

 Drumming website Totaldrumsets has listed Ward among "The 100 Most Influential Drummers Ever!" and defined him "the mastermind behind the unholy birth of heavy metal drumming".

 In 2016, he was ranked 42nd in Rolling Stones list 100 Greatest Drummers of All Time.

 Equipment

 In the early years of Black Sabbath, Ward used Ludwig and Slingerland drum kits, as well as Zyn and Zildjian cymbals and Speedking drum pedals.
 Currently, he uses Tama drums, Sabian cymbals, Vic Firth drumsticks, Evans Drumheads and Gibraltar hardware.